retry51776/notes/psychology/parent.md

 > The whole chapter 3 child order, root cause is parent demand/response; If there is already GOOD CHILD, the other most likely different is because parent no longer has same response as FIRST GOOD CHILD. `or parent's demand changed`

+# IMO
+> Company todays just like predator, instead body, company capture your attention.
+Those able protective their younger from predator survives.

 # Games
 - Toddler Telephone `use kids tell other parent message`